outputwebsites/template/README.md

 ## Features

 - Runs on Astro v5
 - Decap CMS integration with a blog ready to go.
-Give access to your client via Netlify Identity to allow them to write blog posts.
+Give access to your client to allow them to write blog posts.
 Their edits will be pushed to the repository, triggering a re-build automatically.
 - Astro's View Transitions integration
 - Components, props and scoped styles, as demonstrated in `/src/components/Landing.astro` for example
 - Astro's built-in components such as `<Picture />`, as demonstrated in `/src/components/Landing.astro` for example